rswilkens/aclpub2-Tutorial/README.md

     - Path to a logo file relative to the sponsor_logos/ directory, e.g. facebook.png
 ```

-#### prefaces.yml + prefaces/
+#### prefaces.yml

-List of prefaces along with a directory containing `.tex` files that provide the text of the prefaces.
+This file should list the prefaces that will be included in the proceedings.
+A directory containing the `.tex` files that provide the text of the prefaces should be created in the same directory of the `.yml` files (named prefaces/).

 ```yaml
 - title: Title of the preface, e.g. "Preface by the General Chair"